carbon-language/carbon-lang/docs/project/roadmap.md

 We don't expect Carbon to shift away from an experiment until after it becomes public and after we have been able to collect and incorporate a reasonable amount of feedback from the broader industry and community.
+This feedback will be central in determining whether Carbon should continue past the experimental stage.

 ## Key results in 2022